-Here is an easy apple crisp – gluten-free and vegan, that you toss into the slow cooker.
-Then relax and enjoy the wonderful aroma of apples and spices filling your home while it cooks.
+Here is an easy apple crisp – gluten-free and vegan – that you toss into the slow cooker.
+It’s made with healthy oats and warming spices like cinnamon and ginger.
+While it cooks you can relax and enjoy the wonderful aroma of apples and spices filling your home.
 A few hours later, voila!
 A tasty dessert that is healthier than most versions too.
-There is less sugar and no butter (a little plant-based spread is used) plus it includes nutritious oats.
+There is less sugar and no butter (a little plant-based spread is used).
 This is a great homemade dessert for fall or any time of the year.

 You can enjoy this slow cooker apple crisp warm right after it is cooked (let it cool a little) or later.
 But I do like to heat it up to serve later.
 You can microwave it for 20 – 30 seconds or heat it for a few minutes in the oven or on the stove (add a little water so it doesn’t burn).